Park is closed

 Getting there and getting around

 Bladensburg National Park is part of the Diamantina catchment.
-To help you plan your visit to this remote area, download the Central West Queensland National Parks visitor guide .
+To help you plan your visit to this remote area, download the Central West Queensland National Parks visitor guide (PDF, 4.9MB) .

-Conventional vehicles can access Bladensburg only during dry weather, and a high clearance four-wheel-drive vehicle is recommended at all times.
-Driving south from Winton on the Winton-Jundah Road, drive about 8km then take a left turn along the Route of the River Gum.
+Conventional 2WD vehicles can access Bladensburg only during dry weather, and a high clearance 4WD vehicle is recommended at all times.

 From Winton head south towards Lark Quarry road, turning left after 8km along the Route of the River Gum.
 At the junction 7km further along, turn left to Bladensburg homestead (5km) and Scrammy Drive, or right to Bough Shed Waterhole camping area.